mramirez92/reading-notes/class-02.md

 ## "Why is this material important?"

 HTML, CSS, and JavaScript are all languages used to create a website.
-Most importantly its important to become familiar with JavaScript as it is a versatile language.
+It is important to become familiar with JavaScript as it is a versatile language.

 ## Intro to HTML cont